Week 02 — Computer Aided Design

 Offset profiles created in Fusion 360

-Generating nested profiles using the Offset tool.
+Generating nested profiles using the Offset tool to create a layered structure.

 Step 4 — Extrusion